python019/aqua-codes-vscode-extension/README.md

 ![Visual Studio Marketplace Version](https://img.shields.io/visual-studio-marketplace/v/AquaCodes.aqua-codes?style=for-the-badge)
 [![vscode](https://img.shields.io/badge/vscode-v1.30+-093277.svg?style=for-the-badge)](https://code.visualstudio.com/updates/v1_30)

 A Visual Studio Code theme inspired by the dark of the night.
-With coding at night in mind, the colour choices have been taking into consideration with accessibility in mind
+With coding at night in mind, the colour choices have been taking into consideration with accessibility in mind.

 # Aqua Codes